Rachis-Systems/wg-2hop-install/README.md

 ## Script Footprint

-_The modifications left on the system after execution._
+_The modifications left on the system after script execution._

 - Installs `wireguard iptables resolvconf qrencode` on the system (if Debian/Ubuntu).
 - Creates `/etc/sysctl.d/wg_2hop.conf` for enabling IPv4 packets forwarding on the server.